and3rson/telemux/README.md

     Persistence is also useful when you want to collect some data from the user step-by-step).

+    Two convenient implementations of `Persistence` are available out of the box: `LocalPersistence` & `FilePersistence`.

 - `states map[string][]*TransitionHandler` - defines which TransitionHandlers to use in what state.

     States are usually strings like "upload_photo", "send_confirmation", "wait_for_text" and describe the "step" the user is currently at.